20 Ways to Get Your Kids to Speak Chinese

 20 strategies that teach kids how to talk in Chinese

 Each strategy requires a committed parent or caregiver, and none work magically.
-If you apply at least a few of these strategies, over time, your children will have a better chance at speaking Chinese regularly.
+If you apply at least a few of these strategies, over time, your children will have a better chance of speaking Chinese regularly.

 If you are a language teacher for children, these tips will help your students connect and talk in Chinese.